-As of June 30, 2022, the School District had approved commitments for building improvements of approximately \$363,000.
+As of June 30, 2023, the School District had approved commitments for various building improvement projects for a total remaining cost of approximately \$2,298,000.

-NOTE J-OTHER INFORMATION
+NOTE K-OTHER INFORMATION

 The School District is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; error and omissions; injuries to employees; and natural disasters.
 The School District participates in two distinct pools of educational institutions within the State of Michigan for self-insuring property and casualty and workers' disability compensation.
 The pools are considered public entity risk pools.
 The School District pays annual premiums under a retrospectively rated policy to the pools for the respective insurance coverage.
 In the event a pool's total claims and expenses for a policy year exceed the total normal annual premiums for said years, all members of the specific pool's policy year may be subject to special assessment to make up the deficiency.
 The workers' compensation pool and the property casualty pool maintain reinsurance for claims generally in excess of \$500,000 for each occurrence with the overall maximum coverage varying depending on the specific type coverage of reinsurance.